Dr. Koralla Raja Meghanadh

 The author was among a few ENT doctors in Andhra Pradesh and Telangana who treated mucormycosis black fungus infection cases before the COVID-19 pandemic.
 You cannot credit this to his talent or experience but to the rarity of this disease.
 Pre-COVID in more than 20 years, he has hardly seen five to ten cases per annum.
 So, only a few ENT doctors used to treat fulminant fungal infection cases.
 If every ENT doctor in the state or world wanted to treat mucormycosis, then no one would be an expert, and it is patients who would suffer the most.
 In India's first wave of COVID-19, he saw around 30 patients.
 During the second peak of COVID-19 in India, he saw a minimum of five patients daily despite the increase in ENT doctors treating mucormycosis.
 The author witnessed more than 500 cases and treated 170 patients during the COVID-19 second wave.
-The author was worried about seeing the alarming increase in mucormycosis patients due to the fungus progression and success rates.
+The author was worried about seeing the alarming increase in mucormycosis patients due to the speed of the fungus progression and success rates.
 On May 9th, 2021, Dr. K. R. Meghanadh said,

 "I am distraught about the horrors I have to see in future.
 I have removed five jawbones and two eyeballs in this one week.
 I declined 14 patients' treatment today as I don't see chances of recovery in them."